Legal Aid Alberta provides coverage most often when:

 What You Need Before You Call

-- Immigration documents (i.e. Basic of Claim)
+- Immigration matters: Immigration documents (i.e.: basis of claim)